 Withdrawal from Sonata can be severe for those who become dependent on it.
 Vomiting and nausea are common as well as anxiety.
 In some rare cases, individuals can also experience seizures, but because these results can worsen so quickly and without warning, it is very difficult to be certain if someone will experience this issue or not.
 This is why it is so important that someone who has been abusing Sonata is weaned off the drug slowly.Family is Forever.
 Get Help for Your Loved One.
 Call The 24Hr Addiction Hotline 800-654-0987

 Addiction to Sonata does occur.
 Many individuals do not realize the way the drug is changing how they think and act until it is too late and they are unable to quit on their own.
 This is why it is so important to prevent Sonata abuse as early as possible.

 Those who become addicted to this or another type of hypnotic drug have a much higher chance of experiencing withdrawal as well as the effects listed above.
-Those who do also put themselves in danger of an overdose, which, according to the National Highway Traffic Safety Administration, can cause coma and death.
+Those who do also put themselves in danger of an overdose, which, according to the National Library of Medicine, can cause coma and death.
 While not considered as dangerous as benzodiazepines, hypnotics like Sonata can create many of the same effects as these dangerous drugs, and the longer a person goes on being addicted to them, the more severe the effects are likely to become.